On Hilbert-Hartogs manifolds

 \newsect[INT]{Introduction}

-Throughout this paper by capital Latin letters, like $S,X,Y$, we shall denote finite dimensional real and complex manifolds.
-By calligraphic letters, like $\cals, \calx , \caly$ - complex Hilbert manifolds.
-Our Hilbert manifolds are modeled over $\l^2$.
-Recall that the Hartogs figure is the following domain in $\cc^2$:
+Throughout this paper by capital latin letters, like $S,X,Y$, we shall denote finite dimensional complex manifolds, by calligraphic letters, like $\cals, \calx , \caly$ - complex Hilbert manifolds.
+Our Hilbert manifolds are modeled over $\el^2$ and are supposed to be second countable.
+Recall that a $q$-concave Hartogs figure in $\cc^{q+1}$ is the following domain